revou-fundamental-course/28-oct-24-Killerz1724/README.md

 ## BMI Calculator Website
-This is a mini project using HTML, CSS, and Javascript
+An interactive and responsive BMI (Body Mass Index) Calculator using HTML, CSS, and JavaScript.
+This web app allows users to calculate their BMI by simply entering their height and weight, delivering instant feedback on their health status

 ### Live Page link
 https://revou-fundamental-course.github.io/28-oct-24-Killerz1724/